Study at Åbo Akademi University. In Finland.

 Finland is the happiest country in the world

-For the fourth time in a row, Finland has been ranked the happiest place in the world, according to the World Happiness Report 2021 by Sustainable Development Solutions Network, which is funded by the UN.
+For the sixth year in a row, Finland has been ranked the happiest place in the world, according to the World Happiness Report 2023 by Sustainable Development Solutions Network, which is funded by the UN.
 Source: World Happiness Report

 Nature is never far away